WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Things you should know...
 - Check out the [LitR Survival Tips and Tricks](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/LitR%20Tips%20and%20Tricks.md)
 - Perks have increasing SPECIAL requirements, and specials can be trained past 10.
 - Power armour is more powerful, but rare, and fusion cores are harder to come by and won't always be full.
 You also don't get to keep the T45 you find in Concord, other power armor frames will be fine though.
-    * Power Armor Repair requires perks, but unfortunatly this isn't displayed in the UI
-        1. Raider - Armorer 2
-        2. T45 - Armorer 2 + Science 1
-        3. T60 - Armorer 2 + science 2
-        4. T51 - Armorer 3 + science 1
-        5. X01 - Armorer 4 + Science 2 + Nuclear Physicist 1
+Repairing PA now [requires perks](https://www.nexusmods.com/fallout4/mods/62273)
 - Shoot/Kick/Explode locks open.
 Read the nexus page for [LockyBastard](https://www.nexusmods.com/fallout4/mods/13380).
 - Survival fast travel is available early game by taking the Local Leader Perk and building a provisioner network, or later on by building the SS2 Caravan plot.
-If you want an easier fast travel, you can enable the optional Explorer perk unlock for it, or just enable it fully via unlimited survival.
+If you want an easier fast travel just enable it fully via unlimited survival.
 - You don't need to stimpack your companions after combat, the survival requirement to use a stimpack to get them up is disabled.
 - The [SS2 Triangle of Death](https://simsettlements.com/site/index.php?threads/understanding-ctds-in-the-triangle-of-death-sanctuary-abernathy-farm-and-red-rocket.6964/) is still a problem, and always will be.
 Do not heavily develop more than one of those three settlements.